System73/polynet-ios-sample-app/README.md

 This is the integration sample application for the PolyNet iOS SDK and PolyNet tvOS SDK.

-*This sample application is for the PolyNetSDK version 4 or higher.*
+These sample applications are compatible with PolyNetSDK version 4.
+If you need a sample application for version 3 or 2, you need to make a checkout for the tags *PolyNetSDK-version-3* or *PolyNetSDK-version-2* (git checkout [tag]).

-*In order to run those applications you need a zip containing the PolyNetSDK and its dependencies for the specific platform (iOS, tvOS).*
+In order to run those applications you need a zip containing the PolyNetSDK and its dependencies for the specific platform (iOS, tvOS).

 ## iOS